rancher/fleet/docs/gitrepo-structure.md

 ```

 !!! hint "Private Helm Repo"
-    For private helm repo, user can reference a secret with the following key:
+    For a private Helm repo, users can reference a secret with the following keys:

-    1. `username` and `password` for basic http auth if helm http repo is behind basic auth.
+    1. `username` and `password` for basic http auth if the Helm HTTP repo is behind basic auth.

-    2. `cacerts` for custom CA bundle if helm repo is using custom CA.
+    2. `cacerts` for custom CA bundle if the Helm repo is using a custom CA.

     3. `ssh-privatekey` for ssh private key if repo is using ssh protocol.
 Private key with passphase is not supported currently.